udsysnthi/huggingcloud/content/pages/index.md

       type: TitleBlock
     subtitle: Subtitle goes here
     text: >+
-      Nestled in the heart of Adam's Peak (Sri Padhaya), Hugging Clouds Guest offers a cozy and comfortable stay for travelers looking to explore the beauty of our region.
+      <div style="text-align: center">Nestled in the heart of Adam's Peak (Sri
+      Padhaya), Hugging Clouds Guest offers a cozy and comfortable stay for travelers looking to explore the beauty of our region.
 Whether you're here for a relaxing getaway or an adventure-filled vacation, we provide warm hospitality, modern amenities, and personalized service to make your stay truly memorable.

       we also provide unforgettable tour experiences!
-Our guided tours allow you to explore hidden gems, breathtaking landscapes, and cultural treasures with expert local guides.
+Our guided tours allow you to explore hidden gems, breathtaking landscapes, and cultural treasures with expert local guides.</div>

     actions:
       - label: Get started